Technical Writer

 Technical communicators must be proficient at creating online help systems.
 Students are provided with a strong foundation with a leading help authoring tool that can publish content to multiple channels.
 Through guided learning and laboratory activities, students learn how to improve the quality, visual appeal, presentation and functionality of help systems.

-Pre-requisites: TWR2000 and TWR2010
+Pre-requisites: TWR2000 AND TWR2010

 TWR2004 Producing Technical Projects